serhiikutsyi/reservation-service/README.md

 The Reservation [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [H2 database](https://www.h2database.com/).
 Reservation is a first-class citizen of the system.
 Reservation entity contains: first & last name of the guest, room number, start date and end date of the stay.
-API users can perform basic CRUD opeartions for Reservation entities and search Reservations by date range.
+API users can perform basic CRUD operations for Reservation entities and search Reservations by date range.

 ## Build and Run the application

 The Reservation service will be running on `8081`.
-To build, test, and run the User service as a JAR file, locally:
+To build, test, and run the Reservation service as a JAR file:

 ```bash
 ./gradlew clean build